 The following costs apply where your claim is in relation to a simple unpaid invoice which is not disputed and when enforcement action is not needed.
 If the other party disputes your claim at any point, we will discuss any further work required and provide you with revised advice about costs.

 We charge for our work an hourly rate basis.
-From 1 November 2018 the range of hourly rates in the Dispute Resolution team is between £115 + VAT and £295 + VAT.
+The range of hourly rates in our Dispute Resolution team is between £115 + VAT and £295 + VAT.

 In a straightforward, uncontested debt recovery claim, the cost to issue a Letter before Action is usually capped at £120 + VAT.
 This is based on sending a letter to a business debtor and on the information contained on the invoice which you provide.
 Any additional requirements to consider documentation or otherwise will be charged at a rate agreed with you within the range set out above.

 If Court proceedings become necessary, our fees for preparing the papers necessary to issue Court claims are charged at a rate agreed with you, calculated using the above range and subject to fee milestones agreed with you.

 Courts fees payable to the Court to issue proceedings are based on a sliding scale, dependent upon the band into which the amount claimed you are claiming falls.
 By way of example, as at July 2018, fees to issue in the Court are charged at 5% of the value of the claim or if issued in the Money Claims on Line Court at 4.5% of the claim, if the claim exceeds £10,000.